Multipartite correlation measures and framework for multipartite quantum resources theory: Symmetric MQCs as multipartite quantum resources

 Therefore, $C_{l_{1}}^{(n)}$ satisfies conditions (MQCM1)-(MQCM5), so it can be regarded as a true MQC measure of the multipartite coherence when regarded as a MQC.
 Consequently, multipartite coherence is a completely symmetric multipartite quantum resource.

-{\bf Example 3.6.} With respect to the product basis, the imaginarity of a multipartite system can be regarded as a completely symmetric MQC, and it is a completely symmetric multipartite quantum resource.
+{\bf Example 3.6.} With respect to any given product basis, the quantum imaginarity of a multipartite system can be regarded as a completely symmetric MQC, and it is a completely symmetric multipartite quantum resource.

 We consider an $n$-partite system $H_{1}\otimes H_{2}\otimes\cdots\otimes H_{n}$, where for any $s=1,2,\cdots,n$, $H_{s}$ is equipped with an arbitrarily given basis $\{|i_{s}\rangle\}$.
 For multipartite imaginarity, the free states are referred to as real states, corresponding to the set of quantum states with a real density matrix: